 The county's GO bonds outstanding are secured by its full-faith-and-credit-property-tax pledge, subject to a statutory limit on overlapping debt of \$3.64 per \$100 of AV.
 The limited-tax GO (flood control) bonds are additionally secured by the county's one-quarter-percent sales-and-use tax for the benefit of the Clark County Regional Flood Control District.
-The limited-tax GO (Las Vegas Convention and Visitors Authority) bonds are additionally secured by revenue related to the Las Vegas Convention and Visitors Authority.
 The limited-tax GO (airport system revenues) bonds are additionally secured by a third lien on net revenue of the county's airport system, which includes McCarran International Airport.
 However, we rate the county's GO bonds based on the GO pledge, which we view as the stronger pledge.